Thi-ZK/ZK-Tickets/README.md

 </br>
 <h4><ins>Strictness & Power System:</ins></h4>
 </br>
-In the application, the users have power indexes, that dictates what they can or can not do in it.
+In the application, the users have power indexes, that dictates what they can or can not do through the application.
 </br>

 The indexes goes from 1 to 4: